My name is Theresa Ho. I’m an 80’s music lovin’, freedom-lovin’, old-fashioned drinkin’, spa lover & travel junkie.

 - Pushing myself in academia and making them proud

 But I felt like I had no right to be.
-My life wasn’t difficult.
+Life wasn’t difficult.
 Was I making it difficult?

 If my story rings true, I’ve got news for ya:

-- have control of where I spend my time;
+- get to have control of where we spend our time;

-- take time off without feeling guilty or cash-strapped;
+- can take time off without feeling guilty or cash-strapped;

-- embrace who I am, and less of what everyone else wants me to be;
+- we are allowed to embrace who we are, and less of what everyone else wants us to be;

-- have options and choose what I want to do, and take life into our own hands.
+- have options and choose what we want to do, and take life into our own hands.